khulnasoft/integrations-core/redisdb/README.md

 ##### Trace collection

-Datadog APM integrates with Redis to see the traces across your distributed system.
-Trace collection is enabled by default in the Datadog Agent v6+.
+Khulnasoft APM integrates with Redis to see the traces across your distributed system.
+Trace collection is enabled by default in the Khulnasoft Agent v6+.
 To start collecting traces:

-1. [Enable trace collection in Datadog][6].
+1. [Enable trace collection in Khulnasoft][6].
 2. [Instrument your application that makes requests to Redis][7].